Cuis-Smalltalk/Cuis-Smalltalk-Dev/README.md

 Cuis is continuously evolving towards simplicity.
 Each release is better (i.e. simpler) than the previous one.
 At the same time, features are enhanced, and any reported bugs fixed.
 Cuis includes recent enhancements from Squeak, but only those that meet Cuis objectives: stuff whose complexity outweighs its value is not included.

-If you want to know how Cuis has evolved in the past, check the [Release Notes](http://www.cuis-smalltalk.org/CuisReleaseNotes.html).

 ### Getting Started ###
-If you are learning Smalltalk, there are many tutorials and references in the web.
+If you are learning Smalltalk, the Cuis community can help you.
+Check the ["Learning Cuis Smalltalk"](https://github.com/Cuis-Smalltalk-Learning/Learning-Cuis "Learning Cuis Smalltalk") repository.
+It includes several great tutorials.
+Additionally, there are many tutorials and references for Smalltalk in the web.
 They apply quite well to Cuis, especially those written originally for Smalltalk-80 or Squeak.
 These books ["Smalltalk-80 the language and its implementation"](http://stephane.ducasse.free.fr/FreeBooks/BlueBook/Bluebook.pdf) and ["Inside Smalltalk volume I"](http://stephane.ducasse.free.fr/FreeBooks/InsideST/InsideSmalltalk.pdf) are great introductory texts, and they are also the reference for the language and basic class library.
 Both are freely available.

 The user interface enables you to access most of the code and conduct Smalltalk experiments on your own.
 You can review its features at ["Quick Tour of the UI"](https://github.com/Cuis-Smalltalk-Learning/Learning-Cuis/blob/master/Quick-UI-Tour.md).
-Other programmers have made contributions to help you.
-They are in ["Learning Cuis Smalltalk"](https://github.com/Cuis-Smalltalk-Learning/Learning-Cuis "Learning Cuis Smalltalk").

 If you are not familiar with Git, follow the instructions in [Getting started using GUI](Documentation/GettingStarted-UsingGUI.md) or [Getting started using commandline](Documentation/GettingStarted-UsingCommandline.md) .